 The EHA is a simple way to help identify needs of children and families and make a plan to meet those needs.
 It is a shared tool which can be used by all agencies in Northamptonshire who are delivering early help.
 Its purpose is to provide a co-ordinated response so no-one misses out on the support they may need.

-The EHA can be used to support children and young people between 0–19 years, including unborn babies and can also be used
+The EHA can be used to support children and young people between 0 to 19 years, including unborn babies, and can also be used

 How to use the Early Help Assessment process

 To begin with, you need to identify if the child or young person needs extra support.